[?] Subscribe To This Site

 • use a false name.

 • Debt Collection Unfair practices.
-Collectors may not engage in unfair practices when they try to collect a debt.
-For example, collectors may not:
+For example, they may not:

 • collect any amount greater than your debts, unless your state law permits such a charge;